-Hidden away behind high grey-glossed doors on a narrow Antwerp street steps away from the Cathedral of Our Lady, Hotel Julien keeps the urban clatter at bay.
+Hidden away behind high grey-glossed doors on a narrow Antwerp street, steps away from the Cathedral of Our Lady, Hotel Julien keeps the urban clatter at bay.

 Inside, gallery-like spaces and leafy courtyards that breathe simplicity and design elegance, welcome guests.
 Thoughtfully renovated modern interiors with an abundance of seductive eggshell tones alternate grand rooms painstakingly restored to respect the 16th century post stamp auction house.

-Home to the creative scene of Antwerp, Hotel Julien is deliberately small adopting a typical house-style found in the Belgium city.
+Home to the creative scene of Antwerp, Hotel Julien is deliberately small, adopting a typical house style found in the Belgium city.
 It has long been established as the cool kid in this wonderful rambling district of independent emporiums of antiquities, jewels, haute couture, artworks and those hard-to-find curios for the home pad.

 At Hotel Julien, there are five types of rooms and suites, all spacious and peaceful with authentic wooden beams.
 The Julien Mood Room and Julien Dreamer Room provide all the signature Julien luxuries: crisp linens, a Carrara marble bathroom, Nespresso coffee machine and Aesop bath products.

 The hotel’s Julien Experience Suite is the most spacious and boasts a separate living room for added privacy.
-Every room is given its own atmosphere by the limited-edition photographs from local gallery, Gallery 51.
+Every room is given its own atmosphere by the limited-edition photographs from a local gallery, Gallery 51.